pakrym/aspnet.xunit/README.md

 # Restore NuGet packages
 dnu restore

-# Run tests (change "." with a folder path if tests are not in the current directory)
+# Run tests (add "--project" with a folder path if tests are not in the current directory)
-dnx . test
+dnx test
 ```